unit8co/darts/docs/userguide/forecasting_overview.md

 When a model is trained on multiple target series, one covariate has to be provided per target series.
 The covariate series themselves can be multivariate and contain multiple "covariate dimensions"; see the [TimeSeries guide](https://unit8co.github.io/darts/userguide/timeseries.html) for how to build multivariate series.

+It is not necessary to worry about the covariates series having the exact right time spans (e.g., so that the last timestamp of future covariates matches the forecast horizon).
+Darts takes care of slicing the covariates behind the scenes, based on the time axes of the target(s) and that of the covariates.

-Models supporting past (resp. future) covariates are indicated with a ✅ under the `Past-observed covariates support` (resp. `Future-known covariates support`) columns on the [model list](https://github.com/unit8co/darts#forecasting-models),
+Models supporting past (resp. future) covariates are indicated with a "✅" under the `Past-observed covariates support` (resp. `Future-known covariates support`) columns on the [model list](https://github.com/unit8co/darts#forecasting-models),

 Have a look at [this article](https://medium.com/unit8-machine-learning-publication/time-series-forecasting-using-past-and-future-external-data-with-darts-1f0539585993) for some examples of how to use past and future covariates.